-Maria McManus comes to the Tomkins Institute after a successful career in User Experience Design for major websites such as iVillage and Disney.
+Maria McManus comes to the Tomkins Institute after a career in User Experience Design for major websites such as iVillage and Disney.
 When she began consulting, writing and speaking about leadership on cross-functional teams, she discovered the work of Silvan Tomkins, causing her worldview and life trajectory to be forever changed.
-Now a graduate student in Positive Organizational Psychology at Claremont Graduate University, Maria is particularly interested in the good that can come from an expanded awareness of human beings as social creatures, designed to respond affectively to the world, with a powerful predisposition to want to matter to other people.
-Co-author of “The Geek Leader’s Handbook,” Maria is exploring how differences in affective postures play out in leadership and collaboration at work.
+Now a graduate student in Positive Developmental Psychology at Claremont Graduate University, Maria is particularly interested in the good that can come from an expanded awareness of human beings as social creatures, designed to respond affectively to the world, with a powerful predisposition to want to matter to other people.
+Co-author of “The Geek Leader’s Handbook,” Maria is researching the distinction between interest-excitement and enjoyment-joy in positive affectivity.